TreeFlow: Going beyond Tree-based Gaussian Probabilistic Regression: Ablation study

 \section{Ablation study}

-In this section, we perform two experiments to analyze the contribution of specific \our{}'s components to the overall performance and computational times.
-The first experiment discusses the Tree-based Feature Extractor component, and the second the Shallow Feature Extractor.
+In this section, we perform two experiments to analyze the contribution of specific \our{}'s components to the overall performance.
+The first experiment discusses the Tree-based Feature Extractor component and the second Shallow Feature Extractor.